kubernetes-sigs/kind/site/content/docs/user/quick-start.md

 If the flag `--name` is not specified, kind will use the default cluster context name `kind` and delete that cluster.

+> **Note**: By design, requesting to delete a cluster that does not exist
+> will not return an error.
+This is intentional and is a means to have an
+> idempotent way of cleaning up resources.

 ## Loading an Image Into Your Cluster

 Docker images can be loaded into your cluster nodes with: